Accommodation in Paris (Guide for Foreigners)

 Book more days during the peak period especially in summer.
-If the number of days of your booking is not sufficient before you find a long term accommodation, a lot of hotels, hostels and guesthouses would be fully booked by then.
-You will end up feeling desperate when you cannot find a budget accommodation.
+If the number of days of your booking is not sufficient before you find long term accommodation, a lot of hotels, hostels and guesthouses would be fully booked by then.
+You will end up feeling desperate when you cannot find budget accommodation.

-If you prefer more privacy instead of sharing a dorm with a large group of people, opt for a private room or lesser number of beds per dorm in a hostel.
+If you prefer more privacy instead of sharing a dorm with a large group of people, opt for a private room or a lesser number of beds per dorm in a hostel.

 *Photo Illustration from Hostelsclub.com based on a random check on 20 March 2015 showing € 15.00 being the lowest rate found in Paris.

 For people who have not used Airbnb before, the website allows the house owners to rent out their rooms or the whole apartment/house temporarily.
 There is more privacy with Airbnb as compared to a hostel stay but the rate is more expensive starting from € 28.00 per day based on a random check in March 2015.

 There is always a risk of last minute cancellation by the owner due to unforeseen circumstances since the agreement is between you and the owners.
 Always have a backup plan ready or a second Airbnb place to stay if that happens.